VertexDevsTeam/VertexDevsInfo/README.md

 ## about us
-40tkaya team vertexdevs
+vertexdevs
-we make games and projects using godot
+we make games and projects (obviously)